zevstravitz/ZevedVideos/README.md

 * [Zeved Clips](https://www.youtube.com/channel/UCAqd9mfuA6qM0M-ixJHGAZw)

-I will put the code to my videos if people express they want to see it.
+I will put up the code used to make the animations if people express they would like to see it.